Machine Learning: Introduction and Core Algorithms

 You give the algorithm input data and the correct outputs (“right answers”), and it learns to predict outputs for new inputs.

-- Input features (x)
+- → input features

-- Correct output label (y)
+- → output label

 - Spam filtering with labeled emails